cyber-valley/cvland/pages/autonomy.md

 - skill to harness full power of life
 - through the provision of basic needs by yourself
-- with support of community
+- with support of close community
 -
 - as one of many possible paths to your personal autonomy
 - we offer you [[sytech]]: comprehensive thought framework on the topic